lf1876449/miscellaneous/package_test/README.txt

   2. The main utility is showed in '__init__.py'.

   3. Other modules(e.g. base.py) are not of critical importance, and just for supplying test objects.

+What's New:
+  1. Add main.py, which shows how to build a proxy variable for a designated object in 'arithmetic' module.